 While Autumn’s here and the weather is getting colder, I couldn’t help but reach for the last bag of organic blueberries from the freezer to bake an end of summer treat.
 I wasn’t planning on posting a blueberry muffin recipe on the blog because I never found one that’s good enough to share with you.
 Whenever I bake with blueberries I end up with muffins that are either too moist or too dry.

-However these babies… these are exceptional.
-I was surprised with how much I enjoyed them.
+However, these are exceptional.
+I was surprised by how much I enjoyed them.

 Nearly every blog claims that their blueberry muffins are the best or the tastiest but when it comes down to it, the idea of a perfect muffin is relative to each person’s taste and this recipe comes exceptionally close to mine.
 They’re crispy around the edges, yet fluffy and soft in the center dotted with juicy blueberries.
 I did a few minor changes to the ingredients list, like adding more blueberries and lemon zest, using low-fat sour cream, and omitting the crumb topping to make them slightly healthier.
 They’re great for breakfast with a spoonful of jam or simply left plain!